Toshinori-Hayashi/xenserver-automater4FreeBSD/README.md

-Automating configuration tasks for Citrix Xenserver FreeBSD Guests
+# Automating configuration tasks for Citrix Xenserver FreeBSD Guests

+## Setting up a VM for a template.